RodrigoGH1/GitHub-API/README.md

 It consists of an App component which acts as a router / fork for two of the main\
 component templates: `Events` and `SearchField`.

-Make sure to clone the repository and make sure to install all the dependencies first:
+Make sure to clone the repository and make sure to install all the dependencies first\

-### `npm install`
+with `npm install`.

 ## Available Scripts